zacanger/niddesa/book/00-introduction.md

 inaccuracies, and inconsistencies in this early version, but it will improve with time.

-This translation prefers Pāli over Sanskrit terms (Dhamma vs. Dharma, kamma vs. karma, etc.).
+This translation prefers Pāli over Sanskrit terms (dhamma vs. dharma, kamma vs. karma, etc.).
 If you're used to the Sanskrit terms — to paraphrase Engels, changing the words we use a bit won't change the things themselves.
-For readability, I have also omitted and abbreviated some stock passages which are repeated verbatim.
+For readability, I have also omitted and abbreviated some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph (which usually repeat the first sentence), and concluding repetitions after the explanation of each verse.
+Without these omissions, the book would likely be near a thousand pages.

 Included verse numbers are numbers of the verses as presented in the two parts of the Niddesa itself.
 Including separate verse numbers for each sutta, their